jkaniyath/Jaseem-Summer-School/README.md

 ### Code formatting

-This project uses 'prettier' package to format the code.
+This project uses 'prettier' package to format code.
 Run the following command to format all files:
 "npx prettier . --write"